Unity Agent

-Inside the Unity _config scene the shadow testmanager.cs component can be found in the Unity hierarchy under the TestManager object.
+Inside the Unity _config scene, the TestManager.cs component can be found in the hierarchy under the TestManager object.
+This serves as a shadow manager object, used to keep synchronization with the MaxMSP controller.

-The TestManager component will persis from the _config scene into all subsequent _evaluation and _questionnaire scenes, to ensure that the correct interfaces, and the next item can be correctly loaded, until returning to the _config scene.
+The TestManager component will persist from the _config scene into all subsequent _evaluation and _questionnaire scenes, ensuring that the correct interfaces and the next test item are loaded correctly, until control returns to the _config scene.

-OSCManager is the object that has both transmitter and receiver for the OSC connection over UDP.
+OSCManager is the object responsible for both transmitting and receiving OSC messages over UDP.

-btn/Next and btn/StartPlayback are mandatory buttons that need to be found on an imported method interface.
+btn/Next and btn/StartPlayback are mandatory buttons that must be present on any imported method interface.

-Current Item shows information related to the current evaluation item.
+Current Item displays information related to the current evaluation item.

-Next Item shows the same information related to the next item.
+Next Item displays the same fields for the upcoming item.

 Customization options